mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 something done or will fall foul of the authorities for some reason.
-The threat of punishment for engaging in illegal activity can be used as an adventure motivator – perhaps the Travellers are offered dismissal of trumped- up charges in return for their assistance with a problem the colony director has.
+The threat of punishment for engaging in illegal activity can be used as an adventure motivator – perhaps the Travellers are offered dismissal of trumped-up charges in return for their assistance with a problem the colony director has.

 Legal complications can be used to keep the